Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Results of numerical simulations

 Once the moon attains a synchronous rotation, the orbital eccentricity decay continues at an increased rate, together with the shrinking of the orbit and Pluto's gradual despinning.
 The eccentricity decreases to zero within $\unit[200]{kyr}$ to $\unit[1.5]{Myr}$ for the individual cases.
 The rest of the evolution path is marked by the orbital descent of Charon on a circular orbit, and by the despinning, spin reversal, and synchronisation of Pluto's rotation with Charon's mean motion.

 Charon is tidally heated only during its relatively short despinning stage (several tens or hundreds of $\unit{kyr}$), and the generated power decreases quickly: it is higher than $\unit[2]{TW}$ only during the few initial $\unit{kyr}$.
 Pluto, on the other hand, experiences considerable tidal heating during the system's entire spin-orbital evolution.
 Despite the fast eccentricity decay, the heat generation increases with time as a result of Charon's approach and Pluto's non-synchronous rotation.
 It ends abruptly upon spin-orbit synchronisation.
-Due to the time scale's dependence on the initial rotation rate of the partners, the total amount of generated heat is maximal in the case with an initial $5.4$-hour period, the corresponding heating rate exceeding $\unit[2]{TW}$ for $\unit[3]{Myr}$.
+Due to the dependence of the initial semi-major axis on the initial rotation rate of the partners, the total amount of generated heat is maximal in the case with an initial $5.4$-hour period, the corresponding heating rate exceeding $\unit[2]{TW}$ for $\unit[3]{Myr}$.
 The peak heating rate in all cases is $\unit[8]{TW}$.
-If we assume that most of the energy is dissipated in the ice layer \citep[e.g.,][]{henning2014} and if we neglect regional variations in the heating rate, the said value of power will correspond to a maximum specific heating of $\unit[2.8\times10^{-9}]{W\; kg^{-1}}$.
-The specific tidal heating of Charon is in the order of $\unit[10^{-9}-10^{-8}]{W\; kg^{-1}}$ but lasts for a considerably shorter time, and the generated heat is likely lost before the completion of the system's full evolution.\\
+If we assume that most of the energy is dissipated in the ice layer \citep[e.g.,][]{henning2014} and if we neglect regional variations in the heating rate, the said value of power will correspond to a maximum specific heating rate of $\unit[2.8\times10^{-9}]{W\; kg^{-1}}$.
+The specific tidal heating of Charon is of the order of $\unit[10^{-9}-10^{-8}]{W\; kg^{-1}}$ but lasts for a considerably shorter time.
+Assuming a latent heat of fusion for ice around $\unit[3\times10^{5}]{J\,kg^{-1}}$, and neglecting any heat transport, the predicted maximum tidal heating of Pluto would be able the melt the ice shell only if it operated for at least $\unit[10]{Myr}$, several times longer than is the maximum evolution time scale in Figure \ref{fig:1to1}.
+We therefore conclude that while the tidal dissipation might have affected the thermal evolution and the rheological properties of the ice layer, and while it might have molten the ice shell locally, it likely was not high enough to cause any large-scale melting of the two bodies \citep[see also][for an example of a tidally-heated moon with a presumably thick frozen hydrosphere]{petricca2025titan}.